mcharouk/aws/Certification/developer.md

 * Object Lock is tied to a specific version of an object
 * Expedited Retrieval is not possible from Glacier Deep Archive.
 * PrincipalOrgPaths condition in Principal to control access to a specific OU
+* Consistency model
+  * if you delete a bucket and immediately list all buckets, the old bucket might still appear in the list
+  * After a successful write of a **new** object, OR an **overwrite** or **delete** of an existing object, any subsequent read request immediately receives the latest version of the object.
+  * strong consistency for list operations.
+After a write, you can immediately perform a listing of the objects in a bucket with any changes reflected.

 # Fault Injection Simulator